 A book for all strong, courageous and exceptional women who sometimes feel alone on their journey; for those who blaze trails for others and give them the courage to live their own way.
 For warriors who protect, nurture and console, but fight their own battles alone.
 For the she-wolves who nourish their packs but remain hungry themselves.
 Book Lost will make you think about yourself (and your surroundings), it will make you laugh, but it can also make you cry, caress your soul and at the same time give you a little kick (in both a rough and encouraging sense).
 It's a probe into how we sometimes feel and act in our daily struggle for approval; a reminder that no woman needs to be alone in her problems and feelings - because we don't need to be alone in anything.
 As you read, you'll probably realize that instead of being the good girl, you could be the good girl.
 And also what a (un)bitch you are.

-Are you messing around with a digital detox?
-After reading this book, you'll probably want to kick it up a notch.
-The book by a renowned Swedish psychiatrist looks at the impact of the "digital age" on the functioning of our brains.
-The stress we experience today is not the same as that of our ancestors.
-How do we cope with it when mobile phones supply us with dopamine and thus promote addiction?
-What is more, they interfere with our ability to concentrate just by being near us and we do not even have to use them.
-Taking them to bed with us affects the quality of our sleep, and constantly comparing ourselves to others on social media doesn't help our peace of mind either.
-Children have already experienced the most drastic behavioural change of all time, and it is far from clear how the use of mobile phones and reading electronic material will affect our ability to learn in the future.
-Not to mention a deepening sense of social isolation...
+Are you toying with a digital detox?
+After reading of this book You'll likely want to toughen up even more.
+The book by a renowned Swedish psychiatrist deals with the impact of the "digital age" on our brain function.
+The stress we experience today is not the same as what our ancestors went through.
+How do we cope with it when mobile phones supply us with dopamine, thus encouraging addiction?
+Furthermore, they disrupt our ability to concentrate just by being in our vicinity, we don't even have to use them.
+When we take them to bed, it affects the quality of our sleep, and constant comparison with others on social media doesn't add to our peace of mind either.
+The most drastic behavioral change of all time has already been observed in children, and it's not at all clear how mobile phone use and reading electronic materials will affect our learning ability in the future.
+Not to mention the deepening sense of social isolation...

 Why didn't anyone tell me this before (Julie Smith)